 Steel is an extremely reactive and responsive material.
-Compress a steel spring and it will bounce back quickly.
-An aluminum or carbon spring bounces back much slower.
-A steel frame will therefor absorb bumps and vibrations on the road, while transferring each pedal-stroke into pure speed.
-This unrivalled comfort and road feel are not just nice for you, they also improve your performance.
-You will remain fresh and more alert for longer.
-The unique feel of steel is difficult to translate into statistics and numbers, so it has rarely been highlighted.
-Where the latest generations of steel especially shine is in their rigidity, which results in a very efficient frame.
+A little experiment will show you.
+Compress a steel spring and it bounces back quickly.
+Now try an aluminium or carbon spring and you’ll see the difference.
+This allows a steel frame to absorb the “road buzz”, while it’s stiffness means that each pedal stroke is transferred into pure speed.
+This unrivalled comfort and road feel don’t just feel good, they also improve your performance.
+You’ll remain fresh and more alert for longer.
+The unique feel of steel is difficult to translate into statistics and numbers, but that doesn’t mean it isn’t real.

 It’s not a secret.
 It’s all about trends and fashion in the cycle-industry.
 Extreme oversized tubes, funny curves, ridiculous contrasts between thin and thick what results in dangerous limits on the most crucial zones of a race-cycle.
 We don’t go there.
 We don’t want to hide our geometry by making a race-cycle like a seasonal dress.
 Of course there’s been a huge evolution in positioning on the cycle, the composition of the steel tubes and welding the techniques.
 But we are proud to show those classic and still most performant lines of a race-cycle.

 It’s not a very well-kept secret that some materials lose their strength with time.
 This includes the resin holding the fibres together in a carbon frame when microscopic cracks form in the layers.
 Another problem with carbon is it’s fragile.
 When hit hard it breaks.
 Jaegher frames are made of high-end Columbus Spirit and XCr alloys and are – what else? – hard as steel.
 And they keep their strength for life. .

 6. Sustainable materials